-- History and science from experience.
-Both have a say when it comes to the love-hate relationship between cats and water.Science indicates human have shielded domestic cats from the rain from many centuries, which can act as the behind why cats now avoid water.
-Additionally, cats historically have had domestic cat ancestors that have had limited to no contact with water, such as the Desert Cat from Africa and China, and the Wild European Cat.
+Both have a say when it comes to the love-hate relationship between cats and water: science points out to human behavior of shielding domestic cats from the rain as the culprit, while history names two of domestic cats’ ancestors that had limited to no contact with water: the Desert Cat from Africa and China, and the Wild European Cat.

-Cats can also have this trauma with water to avoid heavy rains, forced bath or splashes given to them as a form of discipline.
-Those who never experienced getting their bodies wet with water would have that first-timer anxiety, and those who are sensitive to odors may also be uncomfortable with tap water due to the scent of chemicals that it contains.
+Cats can also have this trauma with water the moment they start to avoid heavy rains, forced bath or splashes given to them as a form of discipline.
+Those who never experienced getting their bodies wet with water would have that first-timer anxiety, and those who are sensitive to odors may be uncomfortable with tap water due to the scent of chemicals that it contains.

 How do I get my cat to take a bath?